-The sustainalbe use of space and resources is a fundamental principle of spatial planning and legally anchored at all levels - European spatial development, the Austrian Spatial Development Perspective, spatial laws of the provinces, urban development plans and regional and local development concept.
-Traditionally spatial planning attempts to minimize conficts by the spatial separation and compatible mix of uses as well as moderate densities.
+Traditionally spatial planning attempts to minimize conflicts by the spatial separation and compatible mix of uses as well as moderate densities.
 Sharing as a principle for spatial planning means a paradigm shift.
 Space is not distributed anymore but commonly shared and used.
 The balancing of private interests (land ownership and individual use) and public interests (regulatory and development planning) needs participatory and negotiation-based planning processes focused on this new common perspective.
 Sharing is done by individuals, companies, ad-hoc groups or associations, often in variable, rapidly changing forms of organization and involved parties.
 Within this system the "users" of planning are a fuzzy, moving, a more or less loose community, so the participant's circle (e.g. by voting rights) is not conventionally clearly identified or defined anymore.

 Sharing is facilitated and support by the hype of online tools providing more capacity of self-organization.
 The apps give the advantage of omnipresent access.
 Possessing, hoarding and collecting of space and objects are not so much in the foreground of a successful lifestyle anymore.
+The Local Agenda Team developed a virtual and phisical platform to collect ideas for projects in the field of sharing within the district.
+Everybody is invited to share her or his ideas.